LIA-VFGL/LIA-VFGL-ACSAC/README.md

-# Link Inference Attack in Vertical Federated Graph Learning
+# Link Inference Attacks in Vertical Federated Graph Learning

-This repository contains the code and resources to reproduce the main results of the paper "Link Inference Attack in Vertical Federated Graph Learning".
+This repository contains the code and resources to reproduce the main results of the paper "Link Inference Attacks in Vertical Federated Graph Learning".

 ## Requirements and Setup